 2 And I John saw the holy city, NEW JERUSALEM, coming down from God out of heaven, prepared as a bride adorned for her husband.
 (Revelation 21)

-These New Jerusalems refer to the Jerusalem of old, in Canaan, now Israel.
-It was the most peaceful place in recorded history.
-Why was that?
+Each of those “new” Jerusalems are referring to the Jerusalem of old in Israel.
+It was for a time the most peaceful place in recorded history.
+And why was that?
 Because God was there AND the people were walking in obedience to His laws:

 14 …for he is Lord of lords, and KING OF KINGS: and they that are with him are called, and chosen, and faithful.
 (Revelation 17)

-Under His rulership, there will be strict obedience:
+By His presence there will be strict obedience such as this:

 10 That at the name of Jesus EVERY KNEE SHOULD BOW, of things in heaven, and things in earth, and things under the earth;